-Bowing to a barrage of noise complaints from neighborhoods adjacent to Bob’s Boathouse restaurant, the Sarasota County Commission Wednesday approved amending the county’s noise ordinance to be more restrictive.
+Bowing to a chorus of noise complaints from neighborhoods adjacent to Bob’s Boathouse restaurant, the Sarasota County Commission Wednesday approved amending the county’s noise ordinance to make it more restrictive.

-All affected residents at Wednesday's public hearing wore blue as a sign of "unity and cohesiveness" in their push to change the county's sound laws.
+All affected residents at Wednesday’s public hearing wore blue as a sign of “unity and cohesiveness” in their effort.

 “This is unprecedented,” Commissioner Charles Hines said, referring to the volume of residents wishing to offer public testimony in support of the amendment.

-The sound ordinance change lowers the sound limit by five decibels across all zoning categories.
-Bob’s Boathouse, which is zoned for commercial use, will now be subject to an 80-decibel limit (based on the C-Weighting scale), lowered from the previous limit of 85 decibels.
-The times that live music can be played outdoors or indoors is also more restrictive.
-The new law lowers the sound limit by five decibels between 10 p.m. and 7 p.m., a one-hour shift earlier from the previous ordinance, which lowered the limit at 11 p.m.
+For sound levels measured at the generating property, the county lowered the limit by five decibels across all zoning categories.
+In addition, the new law lowers that decibel limit by an additional five decibels between 10 p.m. and 7 a.m., a one-hour earlier shift from the previous ordinance, which lowered the limit at 11 p.m.

 Under the original ordinance change, the noise limits at the generating site and the receiving site were the same.
 River Forest Civic Association President Jim McWhorter pushed to further lower the sound limit at receiving properties to 60 decibels, which is in line with the standards of most Florida counties that measure at the receiving property, he said.

 “The main reason we're recommending the 60-decibel limit is that is what it takes to limit the penetration of the walls,” McWhorter said “That’s what all the other counties use.”